Xanax In Your System: How Long Does It Stay?

 What is Xanax?

-Most drug tests look for remnants of Xanax in your system.
+Most drug tests look for remnants of in your system.
 How long a drug remains in the body depends on several factors.
 Each drug has its chemical composition, which uniquely affects how a person’s body breaks it down and excretes it.
 In addition, people’s body metabolizes — or break things down— differently.
 Some people naturally break drugs down quickly, while others are slow metabolizers.

 These aspects alongside several other factors, play a part in how long it takes to get rid of a drug within the body, like Xanax.
 If the appearance of Xanax in drug screens is a concern, understanding the process can help you figure out how long the drug stays in your system.